- Swedish druggist, Dr Karl Wilhelm discovers glycerine.

-- Daggett & Ramsdell introduce the first aerosol product Gay Manhattan, a cologne water.
+- Daggett & Ramsdell introduce Gay Manhattan the first commercial aerosol perfume.

-- Elizabeth Arden opens a second beauty spa/health farm in Arizona.
+- Elizabeth Arden opens a second Maine Chance spa/health farm in Arizona.

-- Pond’s Extract Company launches Angel Face powder.
+- Pond’s Extract Company launches Angel Face compact powder.

 - Aluminium chlorohydrate introduced into antiperspirants.

 - Schwarzkopf launches their first cold permanent-wave product; and Poly Color home hair dye.

-- The American Medical Association (AMA) sets up a Committee on Cosmetics.
+- The American Medical Association sets up a Committee on Cosmetics.

 - Gala of London introduces Lip Line, thin refillable lipsticks.

-- Richard Hudnut introduces its Home Permanent Wave.
+- Richard Hudnut brings out the Home Permanent Wave.